top of page

 Dilemma_4x.png

-But the situation is far from intractable.
-Rather, because the costs of inaction are so high, we must explore more deeply the aligned interests and values among banks and their stakeholders to identify paths forward.
-It may even drive us to reevaluate the social contract among business, government, and society in service of a common goal: ensuring opportunities to flourish and prosper for generations to come.
+While challenging, the situation is not intractable.
+Rather, because the costs of inaction on climate change are so high, we must explore more deeply the aligned interests and values among banks and their stakeholders to identify paths forward.
+One focal point is on the potential for banks to influence public policy while managing the risk of backlash to serve a common goal: profitably financing a flourishing future for generations to come.

 Your Challenge

-Design a roadmap for banks to accelerate a sustainable market transformation while effectively managing their stakeholders.
+Design a strategy for banks to accelerate a sustainable market transformation while effectively managing their legal, political, and reputational risks.

 Your_Challenge_4x.png

-You and your team have been hired as consultants to the CEO of a commercial bank with operations across the US and Europe.
+You and your team have been hired as consultants to the CEO of a commercial bank with operations across the US.
 You have been tasked with developing a strategy for how the bank might use its influence – in the private sector, on public policy, and with its full range of stakeholders, including regulators and elected officials – to create a business landscape that motivates sustainable behavior.
-Your client needs an implementable plan that (1) addresses the climate risks posed to the bank and the economy as a whole and (2) manages the business and political risks arising from the bank’s operations in markets with contradictory expectations.
-You will develop a holistic vision for this market transformation and a robust change management plan that accounts for the challenges and opportunities facing banks today.
+Your client needs a plan that (1) identifies specific, salient pieces of public policy that either magnify or reduce market failures related to climate change and (2) enables the bank to effectively influence these pieces of public policy while mitigating backlash and legal risks.
+This strategy needs to be pragmatic and grounded in the reality of today’s political environment.

 Timeline

-In the initial round, student teams of 4 will develop written proposals based on the case materials, which include pre-recorded interviews with experts and stakeholders to ESG in banking, as well as independent research.
+In the initial round, student teams of 4 will develop written proposals based on the case materials, which include pre-recorded interviews with industry experts and stakeholders, as well as independent research.

-The top 8-10 teams will then be invited to join the final in-person round at the University of Michigan in Ann Arbor on Saturday, February 1.
-These teams will also receive feedback from panelists on their proposals, which they will update and present live before a panel of judges representing diverse perspectives from finance, industry, civil society, and academia, followed by an awards ceremony and networking reception.
+The top 8-10 teams will then be invited to join the final in-person round at the University of Michigan in Ann Arbor on Saturday, February 7.
+Prior to the main event, these teams will receive feedback from panelists on their proposals and a “twist” – new inputs to be incorporated into the final presentation.
+The finalists will then present their final proposals live to a panel of judges representing diverse perspectives from finance, industry, civil society, and academia.
+An awards ceremony and networking reception will follow the event.

 Prizes-Hor_1_4x.png